 - Create a resource library: Curate multiple resources from different places and make them easy to access when needed by your employees.

 More tips on how to promote SDL in your company here: How to Promote Self-Directed Learning in Your Company

 Creating a culture of SDL in your organization not only helps your employees improve their skills and productivity but also optimizes your L&D investment.
-In a business environment where not knowing is akin to falling behind the competition, you can no longer ignore the power of SDL at the workplace.
+In a business environment where not knowing is akin to falling behind the competition, you can no longer ignore the power of SDL in the workplace.

 Self-directed Learning in the Technological Age

 Learning Is Not a One-Time Event!
 How to Promote Continuous Learning In Your Company